NYC Breach of Contract Attorney for Settlement Negotiations, Alternative Dispute Resolution (ADR), and Litigation

 Representations and Warranties

-Breaches of representations and warranties are common causes of action in breach of contract litigation.
-They are also common triggers for mediation and arbitration under commercial contracts’ mandatory ADR provisions.
+Breaches of representations and warranties are common causes of action in breach-of-contract litigation.
+They are also common triggers for mediation and arbitration under the mandatory ADR provisions of commercial contracts.
 Representation and warranty claims are often highly fact-specific; as a result, gaining a clear and comprehensive understanding of the relevant facts is a critical first step toward deciding what claim(s) or defense(s) to assert.

 Default, Right to Cure, and Termination